aalto-speech/moodle-mod_digitala/README.md

 Download the latest release from the GitHub [releases](https://github.com/aalto-speech/moodle-puheentunnistus/releases).
 As an admin in Moodle, navigate to *Site administration -> Plugins -> Install plugins* page and place the downloaded zip-file in the given field.

-If you're running Moodle locally or have otherwise access to the Moodle file system, you can navigate to *moodle/mod/* and clone this project via command line with ```git clone https://github.com/aalto-speech/moodle-puheentunnistus.git```.
-Change the project name to "digitala".
+If you're running Moodle locally or have otherwise access to the Moodle file system, you can navigate to *moodle/mod/* and clone this project via command line with ```git clone https://github.com/aalto-speech/moodle-puheentunnistus.git digitala```.

 After installation you'll be prompted to give the address and key to the evaluation API which can be received from Aalto.
-These are defaulted to a mock server which will always give the same evaluations.
-You can also provide a link for users of the activity for gathering user axperiences.
+These are defaulted to a [mock server](./docs/manuals/localapi.md) which will always give the same evaluations.
+You can also provide a link for users of the activity for gathering user experiences.

 ## Upgrade